PNBnag007/BLOOD-CARE_MERN-PROJECT/README.md

 also they can know the donors details who are willing to donate the blood nearby them

 # TECH STACK
-Frontend -  REACT
+-Frontend -  REACT
-Backend  -  NODE JS , EXPRESS
+-Backend  -  NODE JS , EXPRESS
-Editor - VScode
+-Editor - VScode
-Database - MONGODB
+-Database - MONGODB
-Version control - Git, Github
+-Version control - Git, Github
-API - Rest
+-API - Rest

 # EAD FEATURES
-1)TWO STEP VERIFICATION :
+1.TWO STEP VERIFICATION :
-  STEP -1 : Enter EMAIL AND PASSWORD.
+  - STEP -1 : Enter EMAIL AND PASSWORD.
-  STEP -2 : Enter OTP sent to mobile
+  - STEP -2 : Enter OTP sent to mobile
-2)JWT  TOKEN BASED AUTHENTICATION:
+2.JWT  TOKEN BASED AUTHENTICATION:
-  To ensure the authenticity of the data received in JSON format and to send the data to only authorized users.
+  -To ensure the authenticity of the data received in JSON format and to send the data to only authorized users.
-3) EMAIL AND MOBILE NUMBER AUTHENTICATION:
+3. EMAIL AND MOBILE NUMBER AUTHENTICATION:
-  To ensue the authenticity of the user.
+  -To ensue the authenticity of the user.
-4)PASSWORD HASHING.
+4.PASSWORD HASHING.
-  User password is hashed and then stored in the database .
+  -User password is hashed and then stored in the database .
-  Crypto-js library  from npm is used.
+  -Crypto-js library  from npm is used.

 # CONTRIBUTIONS